 - During MA PDU Session Modification procedure, the QoS profile is provided to the 5G-AN(s) over which the user plane resources are activated.

-For a GBR QoS Flow, the SMF shall provide a QoS profile to access network(s) as follows:
+For a GBR QoS Flow, the SMF shall provide a QoS profile to 5G-AN(s) as follows:

 - If the PCC rule allows a GBR QoS Flow in a single access, the SMF provides the QoS profile for the GBR QoS Flow to the access network allowed by the PCC rule.

-- If the PCC rule allows a GBR QoS Flow in both accesses, the SMF decides to which access network(s) to provide the QoS profile for the GBR QoS Flow based on its local policy (e.g. the access where the traffic is ongoing according to the Multi Access Routing rules or to both accesses when traffic is duplicated over both 3GPP and non-3GPP accesses).
+- If the PCC rule allows a GBR QoS Flow in both accesses and the Steering Mode is different from Redundant, the SMF decides to which access network to provide the QoS profile for the GBR QoS Flow based on its local policy (e.g. the access where the traffic is ongoing according to the Multi Access Routing rule).

-For a GBR QoS Flow, traffic splitting is not supported because the QoS profile is provided to a single access network at a given time.
+- If the PCC rule allows a GBR QoS Flow in both accesses and the Steering Mode is Redundant, the SMF provides the QoS profile for the GBR QoS Flow to both access networks.
+The PCF has to be notified about the resource allocation failure for this PCC rule unless both GBR QoS Flow establishments are successful within an operator configurable time.
+In addition, the PCF has to be notified about the resource allocation failure for this PCC rule whenever one of the access networks releases the resources for this GBR QoS Flow unless the resources can be re-established within an operator configurable time.

+NOTE 1: If the GBR QoS Flow establishment fails or the resources are released for one access network, it is up to implementation whether and how often the SMF retries the resource allocation.

 If the UPF determines that it cannot send GBR traffic over the current ongoing access e.g. based on the N4 rules and access availability and unavailability report from the UE as described in clause 5.32.5.3, the UPF shall send an Access Availability report to the SMF.

-Based on the report, the SMF decides whether to move GBR QoS Flows to the other access:
+Based on the Access Availability report and if the Steering Mode is different from Redundant, the SMF decides whether to move GBR QoS Flows to the other access:

 - if the PCC rule allows the GBR QoS Flows only on this access, the SMF shall release the resources for the GBR QoS Flow and report to the PCF about the removal of the PCC rule.